LLM-NAS: LLM-driven Hardware-Aware Neural Architecture Search: Introduction

 Recently, Large Language Models (LLMs) offer a promising training-free alternative for discovering neural architectures \cite{achiam2023gpt}.
 However, applying an LLM directly to the vast HW-NAS search space raises two challenges.
 First, we observe the exploration bias issue, which is analogous to the mode collapse issue in generative models \cite{shumailov2024ai,kossale2022mode,zhang2025noveltybench}.
 Specifically, the LLM tends to repeatedly generate safe and familiar architectural patterns within limited search space, without fully exploring the full search space.
 Figure~\ref{fig:prompt_comparison} compares three generation strategies on HW-NAS-Bench (Edge GPU, CIFAR-10).
 In \textit{(a) Normal prompt}, we give only a plain task description including target device and dataset and ask the LLM to propose an architecture.
 The LLM then concentrates in a small search space with limited coverage of the latency range.
 In \textit{(b) Latency-optimized prompt}, we add an explicit hint to aim for diverse latencies and pass back the accuracy and latency of the previous round to the LLM.
 The results shift toward lower latency, but the coverage remains uneven.
 The number of low-latency architectures attempted by LLM is still small and not competitive.
 This motivates the development of a strategy that can further expand search space.
 Second, most existing LLM approaches \cite{zheng2023can,nasir2024llmatic} rely on static prompts , lacking a mechanism to accumulate knowledge from past evaluations.
 Without this feedback loop, the LLM cannot refine its design rules over generations, which slows progress toward the true Pareto front.

-To address the above two challenges, we propose \textbf{PEL-NAS}: a search space \textbf{P}artitioned, architecture prompt co-\textbf{E}volutionary and \textbf{L}LM-driven \textbf{N}eural \textbf{A}rchitecture \textbf{S}earch (Figure~\ref{fig:framework}), to reduce exploration bias while improving search efficiency.
+To address the above two challenges, we propose \textbf{LLM-NAS}: a search space partitioned, architecture prompt co-evolutionary and LLM-driven neural architecture search framework(Figure~\ref{fig:framework}), to reduce exploration bias while improving search efficiency.
 Our approach begins with a a complexity-driven partitioning strategy that decomposes the vast search space into subspaces with different complexity or different parameter size levels.
-With the partitioning strategy, PEL-NAS can discover subnetworks across the whole search space, as shown in Figure~\ref{fig:prompt_comparison}(c).
+With the partitioning strategy, LLM-NAS can discover subnetworks across the whole search space, as shown in Figure~\ref{fig:prompt_comparison}(c).
 Within each subspace, we then employ an LLM-Powered Evolutionary Operator that functions as an expert reasoning engine, guided by a continually refined Co-evolve Knowledge Base.
 For each new design, the LLM provides a detailed rationale for its modifications, and a rapid, training-free evaluation protocol provides instant feedback.
 This synergistic framework transforms the search from a biased, unconstrained generation task into a structured, diverse, and efficient exploration.
 With our method, we obtain a more complete and dominant Pareto front of hardware-optimized models, achieving near-perfect quality scores.
 This is accomplished while dramatically reducing the search cost from multiple GPU-days, typical for supernet-based approaches, to mere minutes.
 The contributions are summarized as follows: